-- Natural hazards including flooding and, in future, heatwaves - Infectious diseases such as Covid-19 and pandemic influenza - Infrastructure or technology failures - Those resulting from human activity, including terrorism
+- Natural hazards including flooding and, in future, heatwaves - Infectious diseases such as Covid-19 and pandemic influenza - Infrastructure or technology failures - Those resulting from human activity, including terrorism across the world to learn from their experiences, to understand emerging risks and to explore new ways of ensuring our cities are fit for the future.

 The rate and intensity of global change is significantly increasing the need for us to think differently about how we do things.
-Recognising that risks and emergencies do not respect city boundaries Greater Manchester continues to work with other cities across the world to learn from their
+Recognising that risks and emergencies do not respect city boundaries Greater Manchester continues to work with other cities